 Message Description Connect on Demand Connection attempt has been triggered by the "Connect automatically, as required" setting.
 Manual connection Connection attempt started by the "Connect" button.
-Reset physical Preparing line for connection attempt. connection Connecting to remote Attempting to connect to the ISP's server. server Remote Server located ISP's Server has responded to connection attempt.
+Reset physical connection Preparing line for connection attempt.
+Connecting to remote server Attempting to connect to the ISP's server.
+Remote Server located ISP's Server has responded to connection attempt.
 Start PPP Attempting to login to ISP's Server and establish a PPP connection.
 PPP up successfully Able to login to ISP's Server and establish a PPP connection.
 Idle time-out reached The connection has been idle for the time period specified in the "Idle Time-out" field.
-The connection will now be terminated.
+The connection will now be termi- nated.
 Disconnecting The current connection is being terminated, due to either the "Idle Time-out" above, or "Disconnect" button being clicked.
-Error: Remote Server ISP's Server did not respond.
-This could be a Server not found problem, or a problem with the link to the Server.
-Error: PPP Connection Unable to establish a PPP connection with the ISP's failed Server.
+Error: Remote Server not found ISP's Server did not respond.
+This could be a Server problem, or a problem with the link to the Server.
+Error: PPP Connection failed Unable to establish a PPP connection with the ISP's Server.
 This could be a login problem (name or password) or a Server problem.
-Error: Connection to The existing connection has been lost.
-This could be Server lost caused by a power failure, a link failure, or Server failure.
-Error: Invalid or The data received from the ISP's Server could not unknown packet type be processed.
+Error: Connection to Server lost The existing connection has been lost.
+This could be caused by a power failure, a link failure, or Server failure.
+Error: Invalid or unknown packet type The data received from the ISP's Server could not be proc- essed.
 This could be caused by data corruption (from a bad link), or the Server using a protocol which is not supported by this device.